owasp-sbot/OSBot-Utils/docs/code/osbot_utils/type_safe/Type_Safe.py.md

-# Type Safe Class Documentation
+# Type Safe Class - Usage Guide

 The Type_Safe class provides robust runtime type checking and serialization for Python objects.
 It acts as a base class that enforces type safety through Python's type hints and annotations while offering convenient serialization methods and utilities.
 This enables developers to create strongly-typed classes with validation, safe serialization, and clear interfaces - all with minimal boilerplate code.